 All Friends' donations are given to the Trust.
 The trustees are Fiona Brannon, George Gluck, Sarah Holford, Mark Holford, Thomas Holford, Katherine Price and Richard Slater QC.
 The Chairman is Sarah Holford, the founder of Les Azuriales.

 This is the organisation that runs our activities in France and it is an officially registered "Association" (Siret: 440 834 349 00019) with its registered office ("Siège Social") at Les Azuriales Opera's Nice address.
 All Angels become "Membres Amis".
 The President is Sarah Holford, the founder of Les Azuriales.

 Les Azuriales Opera was founded by London lawyer, Sarah Holford and her husband, Mark , in 1997 as a summer festival taking place in the Villa Ephrussi de Rothschild on Cap Ferrat, the Mediterranean's most exclusive location.

 From then until 2011 Les Azuriales Opera presented 15 seasons with more than 40 operas both as own productions and in co-operation with its musical partner, Diva Opera.
 The performances provided the select company of 200 guests with unforgettable evenings of opera in a fairytale setting.

-Our new format is built around our Young Artists Programme which we started in 2003, which includes a singing competition masterclasses.
-We believe that we can make a difference to our Young Artists by helping them develop their early careers.
+The new format iwas built around our Young Artists Programme which we had started in 2003, which included a singing competition and masterclasses.
+We believed that we made a difference to our Young Artists by helping them develop their early careers.
 Our reputation has steadily grown with a number of our alumni going on to join the Jette Parker Young Artists programme at the Royal Opera House and and winning of some of Europe’s leading singing competitions, such as the Kathleen Ferrier Prize and the Montserrat Caballe Prize.